nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

+### Finding everyone in a particular social group: `findByGroup`
+Finds persons who are belong to social group(s) specified.<br>
+Format: `findByGroup GROUP [MORE_GROUPS]`

+> The search is case sensitive, the order of the group names does not matter, only the group name is searched, and persons belonging to at least one group will be returned.

+Example:
+* `findByGroup work`<br>
+  Returns `John Doe 98765432 johnd@gmail.com 311, Clementi Ave 2, #02-25 work Tags: friends owesMoney`

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
 Format: `delete INDEX`